ipfs-shipyard/js-human-crypto-keys/README.md

 {
-    algorithm,  // An object with the algorithm identifier and respective parameters that were used during generation. mnemonic,   // The mnemonic used to create a seed for generation. seed,       // The seed used for generation. privateKey, // The generated private key composed in a specific format. publicKey,  // The generated public key composed in a specific format.
+    algorithm,  // An object with the algorithm identifier and respective parameters that were used during generation. mnemonic,   // The mnemonic used to create a seed for generation. seed,       // The seed used for generation (Uint8Array). privateKey, // The generated private key composed in a specific format. publicKey,  // The generated public key composed in a specific format.
 }